RMerl/asuswrt-merlin.ng/release/src/router/haveged/README.md

 automake's bin_PROGRAMS directory and provides a man(8) page.
 A man(3) page is provided for the libtool build.
 If the daemon interface is enabled, the executable is installed in automake's sbin_PROGRAMS directory.

-If the daemon interface is enabled, the --enable-init setting provides a simple template system to setup the init method.
-If --enable-init is set to none no action is taken.
-Otherwise, the template must reside in the init.d build directory and is selected by the setting.
-Template names "service.*" indicate that a systemd style init, while template names "sysv.*" are used for sysv style init scripts.

-Sample sysv style templates are provided for linux standard base, sysv.lsb, and redhat systems, sysv.redhat , such as centos which have not moved to systemd style inits.

-For systemd style installs, --enable-initdir specifies the systemd unit directory.
-If the setting is not specified (or is ''), the default value is obtained from hosts pkg-config query for systemdsystemunitdir.
-Sample systemd templates are provided for forking, service.forking, and non-forking, service.fedora, configurations.
-The non-forking configuration is recommended to avoid the overhead of PID file and minimize start-up cost.

-Examples:

-./configure --enable-init=service.redhat
-./configure --enable-init=sysv.lsb

-Custom init scripts can be added as necessary by adding templates to the init.d directory.

-A sample file, haveged.spec, is provided in the build root as a guide for those who want to build a rpm.
-As with init scripts, the sample may need customization before use.
-Other SPEC file examples can be found in the contrib directory (see EXTRAS for details).

 EXTRAS